Is a Homeschool Co-op For Me?

 Possessing the Teaching Home mindset alone will not ensure anyone will thrive in a co-op setting.
 To thrive you

-to withstand the frailties of the human spirit.
-You must be a hard worker and selfless.
+heart to withstand the frailties of the human spirit.
+You must be a hard worker.
 The uplifting Spirit of God

-model everything you hope to receive.
-If you can do this, you are NGA ready!
+You must model everything you hope to receive.
+If you can do this, you are ready for co-op!

 Lastly, you must pray, listen, and do whatever God says for as long as He says it, knowing He, who promised, is faithful!